USS Saranac (AO-74): 1944

 Saranac departed Eniwetok on 12 January 1944 for overhaul at San Pedro.
 Underway again from the west coast on 4 March, Saranac arrived at Majuro on 21 March.
 She operated there for almost three months, fueling ships in port, sortieing three times as a unit of an underway replenishment group to refuel fast carrier forces at sea, and making a fast run to Pearl Harbor in April to refill her tanks.
 On her third underway refueling assignment, her luck ran out as her group was located on 18 June by Japanese aircraft searching for escort carriers in the vicinity, and all three oilers were hit.
 Saranac's after superstructure and her fire room were badly damaged, and she lost nine men; seven killed and two missing.
 Early the next morning, under her own power and, after emergency repairs at Eniwetok, she arrived at San Pedro, California, on 18 July for permanent repairs.

-Saranac departed San Pedro on 6 September and joined an underway replenishment group at Purvis Bay, on arrival, on the 28 September.
+Saranac departed San Pedro on 6 September and joined an underway replenishment group at Purvis Bay, on arrival, on 28 September.
 After three sorties from that port to fuel fleet units, she shifted her base to Kossol Roads, Palau, on 19 October in preparation for the amphibious invasion of the Gulf of Leyte in the Philippines.
 She departed the next day and fueled ships in the transport anchorage off Leyte from 23 to 27 October.
 Returning to Kossol Roads on 30 October, she sailed the next day for Hollandia, where she arrived on 4 November.
 After fueling numerous ships in port, she departed Hollandia on 5 December.
 The oiler suffered a turbine casualty the next day and put into Manus for repairs, which lasted until 21 December.
-She then returned to Humboldt Bay, but left on the 28 December for permanent engine repairs at Pearl Harbor.
+She then returned to Humboldt Bay, but left on 28 December for permanent engine repairs at Pearl Harbor.